 In most cases, comprehensive car insurance requires you to pay a set amount out of pocket, or a deductible, before the policy covers the rest of the claim.
 Comprehensive coverage is usually sold with a deductible of $500 to $1,000.

-For example, say you have comprehensive coverage on your car insurance policy and your vehicle is hit by a fallen tree branch, causing $2,500 worth of damage to the roof and hood.
+For example, say you have comprehensive coverage on your car insurance policy and a tree branch falls on your vehicle, causing $2,500 worth of damage to the roof and hood.
 If you had a deductible of $500 and filed a comprehensive claim, your insurance company would pay out $2,000 to repair the damage (the total repair cost minus your deductible).
 You would pay the $500 deductible out of pocket.

-If the vehicle was totaled by the tree branch, your insurer would subtract your $500 deductible from your car’s value prior to the incident and send you a payment for that amount.
-For example, if your car was worth $15,000 before it was totaled, your insurer would pay out $14,500 (your car's value minus your $500 deductible).
+If the tree branch totaled your vehicle, your insurer would subtract your $500 deductible from your car's value prior to the incident and send you a payment for that amount.
+As an example, if your car was worth $15,000 before it was totaled, your insurer would pay out $14,500 (your car's value minus your $500 deductible).

 To lower the cost of comprehensive car insurance coverage, you can raise your deductible.
-But, be wary of setting your deductible too high.
-If damage is caused to your car, you’ll have to come up with that deductible amount out of pocket.
+Be careful about setting your deductible too high, though.
+If your car is damaged, you'll have to pay the deductible amount out of your own pocket.

 QuoteWizard.com LLC has made every effort to ensure that the information on this site is correct, but we cannot guarantee that it is free of inaccuracies, errors, or omissions.
 All content and services provided on or through this site are provided "as is" and "as available" for use.
 QuoteWizard.com LLC makes no representations or warranties of any kind, express or implied, as to the operation of this site or to the information, content, materials, or products included on this site.
 You expressly agree that your use of this site is at your sole risk.